 You could be more prone to calluses if you have diabetes mellitus.
 Calluses could also form on the ball of the foot, due to the displacement of the metatarsal bone, which is positioned directly behind the toe.

 This disease is a type of dermatitis.
 It is characterized by blisters that are filled with fluids and tend to be itchy.
-Dishydrosis is often caused due to allergies, physical or mental stress, persistent hand washing, or even metals.
+Dishydrosis is often caused due to allergies, physical or mental stress, persistent hand washing.

 Signs and symptoms may include: